Projective characterization of higher-order quantum transformations: Detailed examples for Section -- (Some) state structures built with quantum theory as base state structure

-Remark that the last two conditions can be combined in the more common quantum `1-comb' condition, $\TrX{A_1}{M} = \mathds{1}^{A_0}$ (see Ref. \cite{Chiribella2009,MPM} and the discussion in Section \ref{sec:Proj_char_trans}).
+to be valid; this is depicted as step 2 in Fig. \ref{fig:1stTo2ndOrder}.
+To see that these conditions indeed single out the quantum channels in CJ form, remark that the last two conditions can be combined in the more common quantum `1-comb' condition, $\TrX{A_1}{M} = \mathds{1}_{A_0}$ (see Ref. \cite{Chiribella2009,MPM}; see also the discussion in Sec. \ref{sec:applications_iso}).
 It is obtained by explicitly writing the projector

 and noticing that